mathieuemery/CallGraph-rs/README.md

 ## Contributing

-Feel free to submit issues or pull requests to improve `code_graph`!
+Feel free to submit issues or pull requests to improve `CallGraph-rs`!

 ## License